rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

   not implement the `Copy` trait
 ```

-If you’ve heard the terms “shallow copy” and “deep copy” while working with
+If you’ve heard the terms *shallow copy* and *deep copy* while working with
 other languages, the concept of copying the pointer, length, and capacity
-without copying the data probably sounds like a shallow copy.
-But because Rust
+without copying the data probably sounds like making a shallow copy.
+But
-also invalidates the first variable, instead of calling this a shallow copy,
+because Rust also invalidates the first variable, instead of being called a
-it’s known as a *move*.
-Here we would read this by saying that `s1` was *moved*
+shallow copy, it’s known as a *move*.
+Here we would read this by saying that
-into `s2`.
+`s1` was *moved* into `s2`.
 So what actually happens is shown in Figure 4-4.

 <img alt="s1 moved to s2" src="img/trpl04-04.svg" class="center" style="width: 50%;" />